yeukfei02/incidental/README.md

 - Resolve the incident as a user
 - Read details about a certain incident
 - Index incidents (includes filtering, sorting by date created/updated and incident type and paging)
 - Delete an incident

 ## Tech Stack

 - Node.js
-- React
-- Typescript
 - Nestjs
 - Prisma
 - Postgres
+- React
+- TailwindCSS
+- Typescript
 - Nx workspace

 ## Requirement